 On April 15th, Mayor Lane and the entire Scottsdale City Council stood together and referred to the city’s November 5th ballot 58 projects totaling $319 million to make Scottsdale better.
 The council collaborated extensively on the final package with Scottsdale’s active citizenry.
 By law and if passed by voters, monies can only be used for these specific projects.
 And, by city ordinance, there is a “Citizen’s Bond Oversight” Committee in place to make sure the money is spent, if and as authorized by voters.

 Bonds are backed by secondary property taxes.
 Normally, bond proposals mean a slight increase in these taxes.
-According to the Scottsdale City Council, that’s highly unlikely this time.
+According to the Scottsdale City Treasurer, that’s highly unlikely this time.
 That’s because it has been so long since voters passed a comprehensive plan many of the bonds that paid for the project from the 2000 vote are being retired.
 That means your secondary property taxes, if you own a home, will almost certainly continue to go down even if Questions 1, 2 & 3 pass.

 And do we ever need them to pass!
 Scottsdale infrastructure is crumbling, literally.
 A bridge in southern Scottsdale was just closed for 15 months for emergency repairs, causing traffic headaches for neighborhoods.
 A chunk of the Civic Center Mall in Old Town has been shut down for many months too for repairs.